4 best eye tracking laptops to own in 2019

 The Tobii software is pre-programmed into the PC’s operating software and can be used in place of the trackpad for navigating the cursor with your eye movements, operating the Windows 10’s Snap feature, and to launch apps.

 You are going to tire playing games constantly or will at least want to do some work in between your gaming breaks.
 It will be a pity if you had no use of the eye tracker beyond gaming.
 Thankfully you can put it to use for other non-gaming tasks, albeit minimally.

-Everytime you gaze away from the screen, the PC’s display dims off and will light up when you focus your eyes back to the screen.
+Just like other models on our list, the PC’s display dims off and will light up when you focus your eyes back to the screen.
 A Gaze Trace feature helps you track your eye movement through a transparent ball that gives you a visual image of your mouse as you shift your gaze through the screen.

 4. Acer Predator 21 X